Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

     ```bash
     %connect <Project_Name>
     ```
-    When the connection is made, provide the generated password. ***how?***
+    When the connection is made, provide the generated password.

 7. Run the sample workload.

     :::note
     Make sure you do not have tables named SalesCenter or SalesDemo in the selected database.
-Replace auth1 and location values in the following example with your own.
+Replace auth1 and the location values in the following example with your own values.
     ::::
     a.
 Create a table to store the sales center data.